-- 2.8 IFM is an independent financial advice firm based in Huddersfield, West Yorkshire.
+- 2.11.
+IFM is an independent financial advice firm based in Huddersfield, West Yorkshire.
 It was authorised by the Authority to undertake Pension Transfers and Pension Opt Outs and to arrange (bring about) deals in investments.
-IFM went into administration on 30 November 2023. - 2.9 During the Relevant Period, IFM advised 307 customers on whether to transfer out of their DBPS.
+IFM went into administration on 30 November 2023. - 2.12.
+During the Relevant Period, IFM advised 307 customers on whether to transfer out of their DBPS.
 IFM ceased providing advice to BSPS customers in December 2017 and, following intervention from the Authority, agreed to cease providing Pension Transfer advice altogether.
 231 out of IFM's 307 customers (75%) were members of the BSPS.
 Notwithstanding FCA guidance which created a presumption against advising a customer to transfer out of their DBPS, IFM advised 261 out of 307 (85%), of its Pension Transfer customers to complete a Pension Transfer.
-The proportion of IFM's BSPS customers which it advised to transfer out was even greater at 89%.

-2.10 The Authority reviewed 18 of IFM's completed Pension Transfer advice files from the Relevant Period.
+The proportion of IFM's BSPS customers which it advised to transfer out was even greater at 89%. - 2.13.
+Mr Hofstetter, in the performance of his Compliance Oversight (CF10) function, was responsible, in all cases, for taking reasonable steps to ensure that the Firm's advice was compliant with the Authority's rules. - 2.14.
+The Authority reviewed 18 of IFM's completed Pension Transfer advice files from the Relevant Period.
 IFM provided seriously flawed Pension Transfer advice to a significant proportion of its Pension Transfer customers.
 For many of its customers, IFM failed to gather sufficient information from them (including on their financial situation), meaning that IFM was not in a sufficiently informed position and should not have given its customers advice on transferring their pensions.
 For some customers, IFM provided advice which was unsuitable in light of the customers' investment objectives and attitude to risk.
 Moreover, IFM did not put its customers in a sufficiently informed position to decide that transferring out was in their best interests.
-Some Suitability Reports contained misleading information, and in 184 out of the 206 BSPS cases where transfer was recommended (89%), customers were sent the Suitability Report after the transfer documents had been submitted to the BSPS.
+Some Suitability Reports contained misleading information, and in 184 out of the 206 BSPS cases where a transfer was recommended (89%), customers were sent the Suitability Report after the transfer documents had been submitted to the BSPS.

+2.15.
+Mr Hofstetter, as CF1 (Director) and CF10 (Compliance Oversight) at IFM, was required to take reasonable steps to ensure that IFM's Pension Transfer advice complied with relevant regulatory requirements.
+However, he failed to establish adequate systems and controls at IFM to ensure such compliance, with the result that IFM's advice seriously fell short of the relevant regulatory requirements in respect of Pension Transfer advice for a significant proportion of its Pension Transfer customers during the Relevant Period.
+For some of its customers, IFM failed to gather sufficient information from them (including on their financial situation), meaning that IFM was not in a sufficiently informed position to give its customers suitable advice on transferring their pensions; for other customers, IFM provided advice which was unsuitable in light of the customers' investment objectives and attitude to risk.
+Moreover, IFM did not put its customers in a sufficiently informed position to decide that transferring out was in their best interests, in providing suitability reports to them which contained misleading information, and which were provided after they had already signed the forms to effect the transfer.

-FCA's Principles for Business
+FCA's Principles for Business and Statements of Principle for Approved Persons

-2.11 During the Relevant Period:
+2.16.
+During the Relevant Period: